-The processor used in the PS is a dual core CortexTM-A9 processor.
+The processor used in the PS is a dual core Cortex[TM]-A9 processor.
 The number of A9 Cores used and their clock frequency (Clock (MHz)) are required information.
 Processor Load of 50% is for average usage and can be adjusted up or down as needed to reflect the processor loading in a specific design.
-The 0% setting represents the processor in WFI and the duration of Wait for Interrupt to describe the WFI.
-The 100% setting represents the Dhrystone benchmark.
-The CPU, when in a wait loop that uses every cycle should be set to 80% to represent less computation than Dhrystone.
+The 0% setting represents the processor in WFI (Wait for Interrupt) mode.
+WFI mode disables most of the clocks of CPU keeping the logic powered up.
+The 100% setting represents the CPU running Dhrystone benchmark.
+When the CPU runs a loop program that uses every cycle, the load parameter should be set to 80%, to represent less computation than Dhrystone.

-• PLLs
+PLLs